-In September, October, and November 2020, we sold an aggregate of 12,691,270 shares of our Series C redeemable preferred stock at a purchase price of \$0.88 per share for an aggregate purchase price of approximately \$11.2 million.
-Each share of our Series C redeemable preferred stock will convert into one share of our Class A Common Stock upon the closing of this offering in accordance with our Amended and Restated Certificate of Incorporation, filed on August 5, 2020.
+In September, October, and November 2020, we sold an aggregate of 5,439,112 shares of our Series C redeemable preferred stock at a purchase price of \$2.06 per share for an aggregate purchase price of approximately \$11.2 million.
+Each share of our Series C redeemable preferred stock will convert into one share of our Class A Common Stock upon the closing of this offering in accordance with the August 2020 Certificate of Incorporation.
+The price of these shares of Series C redeemable preferred stock was determined by our board of directors.